 A look at the global map of rail track gauges immediately reminds you of the current invasion of Ukraine.
 There is a material substrate of the putinist nostalgia of the Muscovite Empire.
 Far more than a purported linguistic or cultural proximity of the ex-Soviet states, this substrate of steel paves the way for geopolitical ambitions.
 Rail is a concrete military asset that accelerated the movement of Russian troops across Ukraine.
 The importance of Ukrainian reconquest of logistic hubs, like Lyman or Kupyansk, acquires most of its meaning in this context.
 It comes with no surprise, too, that Ukraine follows up on its pre-war plans to adapt its major rail lines to the 1435 mm European standard, and considers adapting its whole system.
 This development will have the double advantage of stalling any further aggression spreading across the 1520 cm gauge Muscovite network, and of tightening Ukraine’s integration with Europe.
 With much of the country’s infrastructure destroyed, its upcoming reconstruction presents an opportunity for accelerating this plan.
-This will not offer absolute protection, of course, but a strong logistic deterrent; while narrowing track gauge is common, expanding it implies replacing all sleepers, which the Russians would need to undertake on their next nostalgic rampage.
+This will not offer absolute protection, of course, but a strong logistic deterrent; while narrowing track gauge is common, expanding it implies replacing all sleepers, which Russians would need to undertake on their next nostalgic rampage.
 The European Union further conducts a feasibility study for the 1435 mm railway in Moldova.
 The project Rail Baltica will use the same gauge and connect Berlin to Helsinki via Warsow, Kauna-Vilnius, Riga and Tallinn, avoiding the Kaliningrad enclave and Belarus.
 It began in 2011 and geological surveys, station construction and archaeological excavations are well underway.

 Finland: Torn Between Empires, Freed by the Union

 That being said, other parts of the map are worth a closer look.
 Finland, for instance, inherits a 1524 mm gauge from the times of its subjugation to the Russian Empire.
 After the October revolution of 1917, it managed to convince Lenin and the early Bolshevik government to accept its independence.
 Thus, when the Soviet Union reduced its gauge to 1520 mm, Finland kept the imperial standard.
-Since than, the Finnish rails are drivable by – yet still less welcoming to – the boggies of Russian trains, and their gauge also stops cold any nostalgia for the Swedish Empire (that colonized Finland until its defeat by the Russians in 1809).
+Since then, the Finnish rails are drivable by – yet still less welcoming to – the boggies of Russian trains, and their gauge also stops cold any nostalgia for the Swedish Empire (that colonized Finland until its defeat by imperial Russia in 1809).
 Because you never know.
 Some Finnish officials, like Päivi Elina Wood, call for an adaptation to the European standard; with regard, again, to food supply and other security concerns induced by Russian aggression.

 The Broad Tracks of the Celts

 Three other exceptions stand out in the European Union.
 Spain and Portugal mostly use the Iberian gauge of 1668 mm, a compromise between 6 pie castellanos (1672 mm) and 5 pé português (1664 mm).
 Thirty-two years of fascist dictatorship in Spain and forty-one years of as much in Portugal did not help connecting the peninsula to the evolutions happening on the rest of the continent.
-But Europan trains now penetrate Spain on the main Barcelona-Madrid-Seville lines connected through Perpignan.
+But European trains now penetrate Spain on the main Barcelona-Madrid-Seville lines connected through Perpignan.
 The Spanish constructor Talgo has become a globally acclaimed expert in variable gauge wheelsets.

 Portugal and Spain have a strong Celtic heritage.
 Ireland even more so, and it too, has a historical preference for wide gauge tracks (1600 mm).
 Being an island, its standard is rather arbitrary and less impactful, though it might become an issue if anyone makes earnest with plans for an Irish Sea Bridge.
 On the other hand, it could remain useful should the British go bonkers and decide to let off steam built up in the aftermath of Brexit by re-invading their past colony.